Shop and Save on New York State Health Insurance

 Oct 31st, 2012

-Is Caffeine Safe to Drink?Many people can’t get by without getting their caffeine fix either from coffee, tea, or sodas.
+Many people can’t get by without getting their caffeine fix either from coffee, tea, or sodas.
 Unfortunately, most of us are not aware of the health risks associated with excessive caffeine consumption.
 People’s vulnerability to the effects of caffeine varies.
-In general, consuming moderate amounts have negligible effects on health.
+In general, consuming moderate amounts has negligible effects on health.

-However, a recent study has linked drinking four cups or more to increased risk of heart problems.
+However, a recent study has linked drinking four cups or more to an increased risk of heart problems.

 A new study has linked the consumption of two 6-oz cups of coffee a day to increased blood test values that indicate inflammation.